 Ideal for: Any hair type, but you will need mid to long hair to have a length to plait.

 How to Style: Plait hair in two neat plaits above the ears.
-You will need to perfectly part the hair down the center to create a blunt line.
-Cross the plaits above the head and pin in place tucking in any loose ends.
+To create a blunt line, you must perfectly part the hair down the center.
+Cross the plaits above the head and pin them in place, tucking in any loose ends.
 Dress with chosen accessories.

 Spanish Hairstyle with Bun